Bill Kenwright: Theatre

 As a theatre producer, Kenwright is best known for the long-running West End hit Blood Brothers and the record-breaking UK tour of Joseph and the Amazing Technicolor Dreamcoat.
-Other productions have included West End runs of Whistle Down the Wind at the Palace Theatre, Festen in London, on a UK tour and on Broadway, The Big Life, Elmina's Kitchen, Scrooge – The Musical, The Night of the Iguana, A Few Good Men, A Man For All Seasons alongside UK tours of Jesus Christ Superstar, Tommy, Tell Me on a Sunday and This is Elvis.
+Other productions have included West End runs of Whistle Down the Wind at the Palace Theatre, Festen in London, on a UK tour, and on Broadway, The Big Life, Elmina's Kitchen, Scrooge – The Musical, The Night of the Iguana, A Few Good Men, and A Man for All Seasons alongside UK tours of Jesus Christ Superstar, Tommy, Tell Me on a Sunday and This is Elvis.
 He produced the London revival of Cabaret at the Lyric Theatre in September 2006, starring Anna Maxwell Martin, James Dreyfus and Sheila Hancock.

 Kenwright helped start the careers of many current West End theatre producers, including Mark Rubinstein and Marc Sinden.
 It has been estimated that he employed more actors in a year than any employer other than the BBC.

-Kenwright also directed many productions, including Blood Brothers, Whistle Down the Wind; he was asked by Andrew Lloyd Webber to make changes to the direction of Love Never Dies.
-Bill Kenwright additionally produced and directed the 2018/19 UK touring production of Saturday Night Fever, in which Richard Winsor (as the preliminary Tony Manero) perceived the symbolic "Stayin' Alive" dance spectacle as "The Kneebreaker" and he gleefully presented the deceiving "Stage Pose" downgrade (created by Arlene Phillips in 1997).
+Kenwright also directed many productions, including Blood Brothers and Whistle Down the Wind; he was asked by Andrew Lloyd Webber to make changes to the direction of Love Never Dies.
+Bill Kenwright additionally produced and directed the 2018/19 UK touring production of Saturday Night Fever, in which Richard Winsor (as the preliminary Tony Manero) perceived the symbolic "Stayin' Alive" dance spectacle as "The Kneebreaker" and he presented the deceiving "Stage Pose" downgrade (created by Arlene Phillips in 1997).
+From 1997 he managed the Theatre Royal in Windsor.